Grounds for contesting a Will

 An applicant should be an eligible person in relation to the estate of the deceased to contest a Will.
 An eligible person is someone who falls under either one of the following:

 While Spouse and Child definitions are almost the same as the Succession Act would expect, for any person to be a “dependant”, at the date of the person’s death they have “total or substantial maintained” by the deceased.
 As such, you may be an eligible person to challenge a Will if you relied financially on the deceased at the date of the death of the deceased.

-We are here to help you make decisions regarding this process and if a challenge proceeds, to make it easier for you.
-If you are require further information regarding contesting a will or will disputes, please contact us or call us on 1300 580 413
+We are here to help you make decisions regarding contesting a will and if a challenge proceeds, to make it easier for you.
+If you require further information regarding contesting a will or will dispute, please contact us or call us on 1300 580 413